aspose-total/Aspose.Total-Products/total/en/cpp/conversion/dotx-to-pot/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert DOTX to POT or Online App" h2="Export DOTX to POT within your C++ applications without using Microsoft Word&reg; or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Converting DOTX to POT is a common requirement for many businesses.
+DOTX is a Microsoft Word template file format used to create documents with a consistent look and feel.
+POT is a Microsoft PowerPoint template file format used to create presentations with a consistent look and feel.
+Converting DOTX to POT allows users to create presentations with the same look and feel as their documents.

+<h2>How Aspose.Total helps for dotx to pot conversion</h2>

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) consists of powerful file automation APIs that allows to automate DOTX to POT conversion while using two of it's APIs.
-Load your DOTX using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) and convert it to HTML, then load the HTML via PowerPoint manipulation C++ API [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/) to create a new presentation, and save it as POT.
+Aspose.Total for C++ is a powerful file automation API that allows users to automate DOTX to POT conversion.
+It consists of two APIs: Aspose.Words for C++ and Aspose.Slides for C++.
+Aspose.Words for C++ can be used to load the DOTX file and convert it to HTML.
+Aspose.Slides for C++ can then be used to load the HTML and create a new presentation.
+Finally, the presentation can be saved as a POT file.
+This process allows users to quickly and easily convert DOTX to POT without having to manually create the presentation.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}